ifp/schemas/loading.md

 - All adverts coming onto system for first time will be given advert.approval:pending, yet they will have the advert.status:online, thus all adverts are put online prior to them being checked and possibly removed.
 - When adverts are approved, they will be set to approval:approved and the significantly_updated_date will be updated, as this is the date field the Property Spy uses to find suitable adverts.

+- Adverts

 - Adverts in the system have the following statuses:
     - advert.status:online && approval:pending
         - part of advertisers current portfolio
         - advert has been selected to advertise
         - content and data has not yet been checked for quality by IFP
-        - can be found via the Search Engine
+        - can be found via the Search Engine, but possibly unable to be found in targeted searches due to missing information
         - unavailable to Property Spy
     - advert.status:online && approval:approved
         - part of advertisers current portfolio